-  Zendikar Rising Draft Booster, Set Booster, and Collector Booster Boxes will also contain box toppers: sealed single-card packs containing collectible or exclusive cards.
-Zendikar Rising‘s box toppers will feature the return of Expedition lands: rare and sought-after lands with borderless treatments and alternate art.
+Zendikar Rising Draft Booster, Set Booster, and Collector Booster Boxes also contain box toppers: sealed single-card packs containing collectible or exclusive cards.
+Zendikar Rising‘s box toppers feature the return of Expedition lands: rare and sought-after lands with borderless treatments and alternate art.

 You’ll find one non-foil box topper in each Draft Booster and Set Booster Box and TWO non-foil box toppers in each Collector Booster Box.
 Foil Expeditions are only available in Collector Booster Packs.